Our roads are deteriorating faster than we can repair them.

 Kōrero mai - have your say

-We have 5 questions with options for each challenge, tell us your preference.
-You can also share your views on those challenges.
+We had 5 questions with options for each challenge, and asked for your preference.
+We also asked to share your views on those challenges.

 Q1.
 We don't have enough funding to maintain all sealed roads